Photodetachment energy of negative hydrogen ions: Summary and outlook

 Further improvement beyond the present level of precision would require the evaluation of the remaining contributions to the $H^{(4)}$ correction as formulated by Pachucki \cite{Pachucki2006}.
 These include the additional matrix elements listed in Table 1 of Ref. \cite{Pachucki2006}, as well as the $E_{A}^{\prime}$ contribution defined in Eq.
 (3.47) of that work, which involves sums over the complete nonrelativistic spectrum.
 Recoil effects at this order have been addressed in Ref. \cite{PatkosYerokhinPachucki2017recoil}.
-The next contribution, $H^{(5)}$ of order $\alpha^{7}mc^{2}$, is currently known only for triplet states \cite{PatkosYerokhinPachucki_triplet_alpha7_2021} and remains unavailable for singlet states, as noted in Refs. \cite{YerokhinPatkosPachucki2021He,Patkos2025Habilitation}.
+The next contribution, $H^{(5)}$ of order $\alpha^{7}mc^{2}$, is currently known only for triplet states \cite{PatkosYerokhinPachucki_triplet_alpha7_2021} and remains unavailable for singlet states, as noted in Refs. \cite{YerokhinPatkosPachucki2021He,Patkos2025Habilitation}; given its high order in $\alpha$, its contribution lies well below the accuracy targeted in the present work.

 \acknowledgements{We are grateful to V.I.
-Korobov for sharing his program for calculation of the Bethe logarithm in three-body systems, and for helpful advice.
-We also thank Laurent Hilico and Mathis Panet for their careful reading of the manuscript.
+Korobov for sharing his program for calculation of the Bethe logarithm in three-body systems, and for his helpful advice.
+We also thank Laurent Hilico, Vincent Barb\'e, and Mathis Panet for their careful reading of the manuscript.
 The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR), under grant ANR-21-CE30-0047 (project Photoplus).}